unghee/Human-Activity-Classification/README.md

 ```

 2. Feature-based classifiers (Heuristic)
-Among Feature-based classifiers you can choose either `LDA` or `SVM` by specifiying the classifiers within the function parameter `classifier` in `def run_classifier`.
+Among Feature-based classifiers you can choose either `LDA` or `SVM` by specifiying the classifiers by passing the argument `--classifiers` in files under `/Heuristic`.
 3. Random Classifier.